marcellomontemagno/react-ufo/README.md

   <br/>
   UFO - Use fetch orderly
   <br/>
-  react-ufo helps you handle data fetching in react with no fuss
+  `react-ufo` helps you handle data fetching in React with no fuss
 </p>

 ## Introduction

-When updating a UI with data retrieved form a remote server a lot of things can go wrong
+When updating a UI with data retrieved from a remote server a lot of things can go wrong

-- you will need to handle `loading` and `error` state
+- You will need to handle `loading` and `error` state
-- you might have two or more requests depending on each others
+- You might have two or more requests depending on each other
-- you might want to abort pending requests in certain conditions
+- You might want to abort pending requests in certain conditions
-- you might have to handle race conditions
+- You might have to handle race conditions

-At a first sight these problems seem no big deal but things get out of control quite easily.
+At first sight, these problems seem no big deal but things get out of control quite easily.

-Taking advantage of react hooks `react-ufo` helps you dealing with all this complexity.
+Taking advantage of React hooks `react-ufo` helps you deal with all this complexity.

 ## Installation